 In February, soak the beetroot seeds in water for 24 hours before sowing.

 In March, sow two beetroot seeds in each of 5 small jiffy (peat) pots in good quality organic potting mix.
 Sow them about 20mm deep and soak the pots in a tray of dilute seaweed extract about 15mm deep.
-After about 30 minutes bury the pots up to their rim in the compost of an EcoPropagator and water them in.
+After about 30 minutes bury the pots up to their rim in the wicking media of an EcoPropagator.

 each beetroot seed capsule contains up to 4 individual seeds, they need thinning to one seedling per pot.
 Use a pair of sharp scissors to nip off the unwanted seedlings at ground level, as soon as they are big enough, so the soil is not disturbed by pulling them out.

 Sow new crops of beetroot in June, September and December in the propagator ready for planting about 6 weeks later.
 Protect the seedlings against extremes of weather.

 Plant the beetroot seedlings when ready in a prepared bed and water in once.

-Beetroot should not be grown more than once in the same ground each season.
+Its best not to grow beetroot more than once in the same ground each season.